 Back in the mid-90s, I was a young software engineer.
 To close out the year, we’d have an in-office Old Fezziwig-style holiday party, replete with great food and drink.

 One of the engineers, Mike DeDominic, would whip up a couple of gallons of a homemade boozy eggnog that we’d enjoy while working through the day.
 I lost that recipe years ago but I thought I’d pay him homage this holiday season by finding (and making) some great eggnog recipes.

-Let’s start with the classic: the 1958 Eggnog recipe from Craig Claiborne, The New York Times food editor and restaurant critic.
+While eggnog has been around for hundreds of years we’re going to start with a modern classic: the 1958 Eggnog recipe from Craig Claiborne, The New York Times food editor and restaurant critic.
 The late Anthony Bourdain once said he never buys eggnog at the 7-11 but instead uses “the old Craig Claiborne recipe.”
 It’s probably the only Eggnog recipe you’ll need.
 In fact, in researching this article most of the recipes I came across were variations of this one.

 Ok, I lied, it’s not the only recipe you need.
 This next nog comes from Alton Brown.
 Alton’s delivers an aged eggnog which, according to him, could be stored for months in your fridge.
 This recipe sounds so amazing I don’t know how anyone could keep it around long enough to age.